appgate/appgate-autoscale/README.md

 #### Cloud Template and Startup Script

-The way to make an auto-scaling group on your cloud provider an AppGate SDP Gateway auto-scaling group is to pass an auto-scaling startup script containing your specific parameters as a startup script.
+The way to make an auto-scaling group on your cloud provider an Appgate SDP Gateway auto-scaling group is to pass an auto-scaling startup script containing your specific parameters as a startup script.

 We use the following mechanisms on the different cloud platforms: